Michael at the First Communion retreat, looking thoughtful.

 That was exactly how I felt.

 I apologized to him.
 And I sat with the quiet embarrassment of having my son witness this part of me — the part that grows weary, that lets small responsibilities slip, that does not always rise to the moment.
 I told him he was right to care.
-I promised I would bring the food on Monday.

-This retreat was for our whole family — all three boys will receive their First Communion this May, and the day was meant to prepare both children and parents for what the Eucharist actually means.
+This retreat was for our whole family.
+All three boys will receive their First Communion this May, and the day was meant to prepare both children and parents for what the Eucharist actually means.
 During the parents’ session we talked about Christ’s sacrifice and the mystery of receiving His Body and Blood.
 One line stayed with me: when we come forward to receive the Eucharist, we are not only receiving.
 We are also bringing ourselves as an offering.

-Because lately I have been holding back in small but concrete ways.
+That thought unsettled me — because lately I have been holding back in small but concrete ways.
 Participation in parish life has felt more like obligation than invitation.
 Service has felt like one more demand rather than a privilege.
 I have quietly filed these requests under burdens instead of gifts.

 But the Eucharist is not minimal compliance.
 It is total self-gift.

 My son understood that before I did.
-While I saw inconvenience he saw responsibility.
-While I saw one more errand he saw an opportunity to contribute.
+While I saw inconvenience, he saw responsibility.
+While I saw one more errand, he saw an opportunity to contribute.
 He is ten years old and he felt ashamed to arrive empty-handed at a place that had asked something of us.
-I am his mother and I had talked myself out of it somewhere between Tuesday and Saturday.
+I am his mother, and I had talked myself out of it somewhere between Tuesday and Saturday.

 Love does not wait for leftovers.